 Clematis Plant Varieties

 I planted the variety ‘Kakio’ (the pink one) around my light post in spring of 2010.
 That following winter was cold and snowy, and in the spring of 2011, I was sure the clematis plant was dead.
 (Remember, I was a clematis novice!)
-Then all of a sudden in the spring, almost overnight, green started popping out on the brown, brittle vines.
+Then all of a sudden in late spring, almost overnight, green started popping out on the brown, brittle vines.
 The buds start to appear after the leaves.
 I would have never thought that those amazing pink blooms could come from what looked like a pile of sticks!

 The Clematis Flower

 Every spring since then, except once when I pruned at the wrong time, the loveliest pink blooms appear in May, and it is truly one of the prettiest sites I have ever seen.
 Each flower has 8 pointed petals.
 The furry little center stays even after the petals have fallen.
 I have to say that of everything I have ever planted, this one is my favorite.

 Clematis flower facts

 - Although the roots like to be cool, the vines needs at least six hours of sun per day to fully bloom.
-Mulch around the base of the plant and water weekly for the first year.
+Mulch around the base of the plant and water weekly for the first growing season.
 After that, the plant should thrive and bloom.

-- Sometimes referred to as the “Queen of Vines,” clematis can grow high and wide with masses of huge, colorful blooms.
+- Sometimes referred to as the “Queen of Climbers,” clematis can grow high and wide with masses of huge, colorful blooms.